-For a long time before speech therapy became widely available, people developed their own beliefs around speech and language issues based on the information they had at the time, with a little unintentionally-faulty logic thrown in for good measure.
+For a long time before speech therapy became widely available, people developed their own beliefs around speech and language issues based on the information they had at the time.

 Unfortunately, some of these old beliefs still linger, but passing these ideas around do more harm than good.